GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 The amount of code is about the same, but with JavaScript, you get a couple of superpowers that you don't have with CSS alone.
 This includes the ability to sequence effects, and an increased control of their play states.

 {% Aside %}
-  Hyphenated property names become camel case when used in keyframes (e.g. `"background-color"` to `"backgroundColor"`)
+  Hyphenated property names become camel case when used in keyframes (e.g. `background-color` to `backgroundColor`)
 {% endAside %}

 ### Getting and setting animations beyond `element.animate()`